At your exclusive boarding school, will you rule the roost or be a royal disaster? Court publicity, sway the fate of nations, and find love!

 General/Setting: some favourite moments to write, parliament setup, gym uniforms, class sizes in Archambault and Gallatin, university timeframes, plots of the Drama Club plays, Archambault and Gallatin relationship, angsty endings, Archambault mascot, cut scenes

-Georges, Estell, and the royal family: Georges’ appearance, sibling responses to naming your pet after them, the nature of Georges, Estell and Fabien’s relationship, trivia about Josiane and Oliver
+Georges, Estell, and the royal family: why I decided to kill Georges, Georges’ appearance, sibling responses to naming your pet after them, the nature of Georges, Estell and Fabien’s relationship, trivia about Josiane and Oliver

-Friends and romances: who speaks which languages, who would comb over letters for romantic clues, some very approximate face claims, MBTI types, kinds of people they find it hard to talk to, colours I associate with characters, Enneagram/D&D alignment, virtues and vices, strengths and weaknesses, favourite flowers,, singing voices, favourite classes, talents, things they’d secretly like in a relationship, fears
+Friends and romances: comfort breakfasts, favourite seasons, how they’d like to be remembered, what their voices sound like, love languages, do they miss their romance interests, things they don’t like in a partner, what they find attractive, who speaks which languages, who would comb over letters for romantic clues, some very approximate face claims (male), MBTI types, kinds of people they find it hard to talk to, colours I associate with characters, Enneagram/D&D alignment, virtues and vices, strengths and weaknesses, favourite flowers,, singing voices, favourite classes, talents, things they’d secretly like in a relationship, fears, would they want to have children, some more very approximate face claims

 Hyacinthe: how they would react to Florin